bubl-ai/bubl-ai.github.io/_posts/2024-02-12-Simple-Dockerfile-for-Dev-Purposes.md

 In the ever-evolving landscape of machine learning, ensuring a secure and adaptable Docker environment is crucial for the success of your projects.

-Did you notice that we executed `docker run` with a volume include the ssh key?
+Did you notice that we executed `docker run` with a volume to include the ssh key?
 Let us explain why.
 When it comes to security in Docker, especially handling sensitive information like SSH private keys, caution is key.
 Embedding such data directly into Docker images may pose security risks, particularly if shared or made public.
 Best practices recommend avoiding direct embedding of sensitive information into images.

 Using a volume to provide sensitive information, such as an SSH key, during runtime is a more secure approach compared to embedding it in the Docker image.
 Here are the advantages: